 Emissions are then calculated using the scope 1, scope 2 and upstream scope 3 (operational emissions) that our suppliers disclose through CDP (formerly the Carbon Disclosure Project).
-We consider CDP submissions from 500 of our largest suppliers based on spend (which HSBC invited to participate in CDP) in this emissions data calculation, emissions are reported to CDP at parent entity level for an organisation.
+We consider CDP submissions from 500 of our largest suppliers, based on spend (which HSBC invited to participate in the CDP questionnaire), in this emissions data calculation.
+Emissions are reported to CDP at parent entity level for an organisation.
 Where we have this emissions data for a supplier, the proportion of their operational emissions allocated to HSBC is based on the bank's total Group-level spend with the supplier, as a proportion of the supplier's total revenue.
 Supplier emissions data where external verification/assurance has taken place, is prioritised.
-We have assumed that where emissions are reported by an organization, these account for 100% of the organisation's emissions for that scope.
-Where emissions data is publically available, but has not been externally verified/assured, it will also be used, however less precision in the emissions data for a supplier will be reflected by a less favourable data quality score, in line with HSBC's financed emissions reporting methodology, see figure 1 below.
+We have assumed that where emissions are reported by an organisation, these account for 100% of the organisation's emissions for that scope.
+Where emissions data is publicly available, but has not been externally verified/assured, it will also be used, however less precision in the emissions data for a supplier will be reflected by a less favourable data quality score, in line with HSBC's financed emissions reporting methodology, see figure 1 below.
 Where emissions data is not available for a supplier, or they sit outside of the list of 500 of our largest suppliers, the revenue-based industry average for the supplier's primary activity will be used to derive their emissions relevant to HSBC.
+Where emissions are calculated using supplier emissions data, revenue and emissions are taken at a group or parent level.
+This means that where a supplier has a diverse range of products and services, the calculated carbon intensity may be higher or lower than that of HSBC's actual relationship with the supplier.
+This is due to limitations in the granularity of the data available.